tacobayle/aviNsx/README.md

 # aviNsx

-## Goals
+## Goal
 Spin up a full VMware/Avi environment (through Terraform) with V-center and NSX-T integration

 ## Prerequisites:
-- Terraform in installed in the orchestrator VM
+- Terraform installed in the orchestrator VM
 - credential/details configured as environment variables for vCenter:
 ```
 TF_VAR_vsphere_user=******